Acetalated dextran: History

-Properties
+=Properties

 During the synthesis of acetalated dextran both acyclic and cyclic acetals are formed.
 The acyclic acetals degrade into an acetone and an alcohol, whereas cyclic acetals degrade into acetone.
 The ratio of cyclic to acyclic acetals varies with reaction time since acyclic acetals are kinetically favored and cyclic acetals are the thermodynamically favored.
 This unique formation of cyclic and acyclic acetals leads to varying degradation time because the two acetal groups hydrolyze at different rates.
 Acetalated dextran's degradation time can vary from hours to a month or more at pH 7.2.
 Also, acetalated dextran is unique because it is acid sensitive.
 Therefore, at lower pH acetalated dextran degrades more rapidly, which results in a polymer that degrades approximately two logs faster at pH 5 compared to pH 7.
 The acid-sensitivity of Ac-DEX has illustrated, when formulated into nanoparticles encapsulating a protein antigen, more efficient presentation of antigen to both MHC class I and MHC class II, over other non-acid sensitive polymers like PLGA and non degradable materials like gold nanoparticles.

 Applications

 Because of the ability of acetalated dextran to degrade more rapidly in low pH environments like the phagolysosome of a macrophage or dendritic cell, it has been used as polymeric micro/nanoparticles.
 Acetalated dextran was originally developed as a vaccine carrier, but has been used for drug delivery, tissue engineering and infectious disease vaccine delivery.
 Its unique degradation rates have led to finely tuned release of therapeutic proteins and vaccine elements.

 Ac-DEX has also been shown the allow proteins to be stored outside the cold chain.

+Formation of nanoparticles with Ac-DEX can be made through standard methods like emulsion, spray drying and electrospray.
+Using sonication, inorganic nanoparticles have been embedded into Ac-DEX particles to for a composite material for cancer therapy.
+Also they have been used as a core material for cell membrane coating.